Tyrael122/UnionFind/README.md

 A custom implementation of the union find algorithm

-The guiding principle of this implementation is that connected elements are in the same bucket.
+The guiding principle of this implementation is that you have buckets, and connected elements are in the same bucket.
 The elements are represented with integers.

-You can initialize an array of buckets with an 'n' capacity.
+You can initialize an array of buckets with an 'n' capacity, and it'll have 'n' buckets.

 # `union(a, b)`
 The union function will store the actual bucket data in the lowest index of the array, and a reference to that data in the highest index.